 If the engine starts but is idling too low and appears to be struggling for air, you may have to open the throttle body idle speed screw at this time.
-If you move the screw, you will need to perform a TPS Autoset.
+If you move the screw, you will need to perform a TPS Autoset as done in step 4.0 above.